-On 12 December 2019, the company, together with its subsidiary, PT Sawindo Kencana ("SWK"), entered into a Conditional Sales and Purchase Agreement with a buyer, for the sale and purchase of 78.5% of the issued shares and paid-up share capital of PT Cahaya Permata Gemilang ("CPG").
+On 12 December 2019, the company, together with its subsidiary, PT Sawindo Kencana ("SWK"), entered into a Conditional Sales and Purchase Agreement ("CSPA") with PT Biomassa Energi Jaya ("BEJ"), a related party, for the sale of 78.5% of the issued shares and paid-up share capital of PT Cahaya Permata Gemilang ("CPG").
 The related assets of CPG and its subsidiaries have been presented in the statement of financial position as "assets held for sale".
-The disposal was completed on 10 February 2022 and CPG was sold to a related party, PT Biomassa Energi Jaya.
-There was no significant differences in selling price from the carrying value.
+The sale was completed on 10 February 2022.
+There was no significant difference in selling price from the carrying value.